lidongrong/academic-kickstart-dongrong/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a PhD student in CUHK(Chinese University of Hong Kong).
-My focused area is statistics.
+bio: I am currently a PhD student at Department of Statistics in CUHK(Chinese University of Hong Kong).

 interests:
 - Not declared yet.